brooklabteam/Kettenburg_mada-bat-picornavirus/read_mapping/read_mapping_directions.md

 In the resulting file, it will show you the coverage per position in the genome.
 We're looking for decent coverage of at least two reads per site, ideally with overlapping positions to cover all areas of the genome.
 If the sequence does not have sufficient coverage, I make a file labeled "discarded" and put the sequence and the corresponding read report files in there.
 These sequences will not be further analyzed.
 On those that do have good coverage, click the graphs tab on the bottom right and select "export" to get a csv file of the coverage per position.
 From this, you can make one per sequence and use these to make graphs in R.

-Genomes not analyzed further and reasoning:
--KEL318_NODE_1: Same virus found in a duplicate sample for KEL318
--RR034B_052_NODE_4: Freddy's partial sequence, removed and will refer to his paper

 These values are "coverage" and we want the data in reads per million.
 We can get the total reads from CZID, per sample, go to the upper right corner and click "sample info".
 Then, click the tab that says pipelines and you'll see the total reads value.
 That reads value should be divided by the scaling factor of (total reads overall/1,000,000).
 The resulting value will be used in the csv sheet from Geneious.
 Divide every genome position value by this scaling factor to transform coverage to reads per million.

 Full genome sequences (accession number and CZID ID):
 -OQ818316/RR034B_029_NODE_84                62,438,032 total reads/1,000,000 = 62.438 rPM